Topics

 Bunya CemeteryBrothers

-A sad reminder of the heartbreak faced by pioneering families in the district in the 1870′s.
+A sad reminder of the heartbreak faced by pioneering families in the district in the 1870’s.
 Bernard died aged 7 months.
-Half a year later, his twin, Ralph, died.
+A decade later, his brother Ralph, died aged 12 months.

-The twin boys must have been one of the first burials in the Bunya Cemetery, which was established in 1873.
+The brothers must have been one of the earliest burials in the Bunya Cemetery, which was established in 1873.

 Leave a Reply